jtramm/openmc/docs/source/methods/random_ray.rst

 While this introduces some small degree of correlation to the simulation, for miss rates on the order of a few percent the correlations are trivial and the bias is eliminated.
-Thus, in OpenMC the previous iteration's scalar flux estimate is applied to cells that are missed where there is an external source present within the cell.
+Thus, in OpenMC the previous iteration's scalar flux estimate is applied to cells that are missed where there is an external source term present within the cell.

 ~~~~~~~~~~~~~~~